-Have you been diagnosed with tennis elbow?
+Have you been diagnosed with tendonitis in your upper forearm, known as tennis elbow?
 Perhaps you are just having that classic pain on the outside of your elbow and you need some quick and natural relief?

 Tennis elbow can have you wondering how you’ve never noticed how much you bend your arm even if you aren’t working your way to a tennis championship.

-Painful tendinitis at the all important join above our forearms happens to the average, non-athlete that worked too hard in their yard, the plumber that turned too many wrenches, the daycare worker that lifted too many toddlers for a hug.
+Painful tendinitis at the all important joint above our forearm happens to the average, non-athlete that worked too hard in their yard, the plumber that turned too many wrenches, the daycare worker that lifted too many toddlers for a hug.

 Treatment for tennis elbow can be tough.
 Often you have the choice between time and rest and over-the-counter medications.

 This can be an issue because anti-inflammatory medications often have side effects, and the rest, ice, and elevation method may not fit in your schedule.

 Luckily there are many alternatives available to assist in finding relief from inflammation associated with this type of injury.
 Essential oils for tennis elbow can help with pain relief and inflammation without all of the side effects of taking oral medication.

 Essential oils are plant essences that are extracted from specific medicinal plants using steam distillation or mechanical processes.

 These essences hold are highly concentrated versions of plant properties and can be used for all sorts of physical, mental, emotional, and energetic healing.